shojon1314/Customer-Purchase-Data-Analysis/README.md

 - **Purchase Date**: Date of last purchase

 ## Analysis Performed

-The following questions were explored using **Pandas**:
+The following analyses were performed on the dataset using Python and Pandas:

-1. How many entries and columns are in the dataset?
-2. What are the maximum, minimum, and average ages of customers?
+1. Dataset Overview
+      o	Number of entries and columns.
+      o	Max, min, and mean age of customers.
+2. Customer Names
-3. What are the three most common customer names?
+      o	Top 3 most common customer names.
-4. Are there duplicate phone numbers?
-5. How many customers have "Structural Engineer" as a profession?
-6. How many male customers are Structural Engineers?
-7. How many female Structural Engineers are from Alberta (AB)?
+3. Duplicate Phone Numbers
+      o	Customers sharing the same phone number.
+4. Profession Analysis
+      o	Number of customers with the profession "Structural Engineer." o	Number of male "Structural Engineers."
+      o	Female "Structural Engineers" from Alberta (AB).
+5. Spending Analysis
-8. What are the max, min, and average spending amounts?
+      o	Max, min, and average spending.
-9. Which customers did not spend anything?
-10. Who spent 100 CAD or more (eligible for a loyalty reward)?
+      o	Customers who did not spend anything. o	Customers who spent 100 CAD or more.
+6. Credit Card Analysis
-11. How many emails are associated with a specific credit card number?
-12. How many credit cards are expiring in 2019?
+      o	Emails associated with a specific credit card number. o	Number of credit cards expiring in 2019. o	Number of customers using Visa.
-13. How many people use Visa as their credit card provider?
-14. Which customer spent 100 CAD using Visa?
+    o	Customer who spent 100 CAD using Visa.
-15. What are the two most common professions?
-16. What are the top five most common email providers (e.g., Gmail, Yahoo)?
-17. Are there any customers using an email with "am.edu"?
+7. Profession and Email Analysis o	Top 2 most common professions. o	Top 5 most popular email providers. o	Customers using an email with "am.edu."
+8. Customer Traffic Analysis
-18. Which day of the week has the highest number of customer purchases?
+    o	Day of the week with the most customers.

 ## Installation and Usage
 ### Prerequisites